 It is comforting to remove fluff from your site.
 You were probably always aware, that your G+ sharing buttons always had minimal interaction as compared to others like Facebook and Twitter, and now you can celebrate their removal.

-Your Google+ may have been linked to many places on your appliance repair website and other places outside of your main website, which may include some of the following:
+Your Google+ may have been linked to many places on your air conditioner repair website or appliance repair website and other places outside of your main website, which may include some of the following:

 - Social sharing buttons